Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 23. What is the AWS tool that enables you to use scripts to manage all AWS services and resources?
     - A. AWS Console.
-    - B. AWS Service Catalog.
+    - B. AWS Service Catalog. [lets you manage approved AWS resources for governance]
-    - C. AWS OpsWorks.
+    - C. AWS OpsWorks. [chef/puppet]
     - D. AWS CLI.

     <details markdown=1><summary markdown='span'>Answer</summary>